-Majors will take BIO 108.
-MAT 114 is a pre-requisite for PSY 270.
-No more than six credit hours of

-PSY 398 may be counted towards the major requirements.
+Majors are strongly encouraged to take a biology course, such as NSC 108 Introduction to Biological Principles w/lab.
+MAT 114 Elementary Statistics is a pre-requisite for PSY 270.
+No more than six credit hours of PSY 398 Independent Study may be counted towards the major requirements.
 Three credit hours from 200-level electives may be counted toward the major.
 Majors must earn a grade of C- or better in all psychology needed to satisfy major requirements.
 PSY 422 or PSY 431 must be taken while enrolled at Westminster.
 Graduation with a psychology major at Westminster requires completion of at least 20 hours of Westminster psychology courses with grades of C- or higher.